ohlab/GRiD/README.md

 # Example test
 The test sample contain reads from *Staphylococcus epidermids*, *Lactobacillus gasseri*, and *Campylobacter upsaliensis*, each with a coverage of ~ 0.5.
+Download the GRiD folder

 `cd test`

-`../grid.sh single -r . -g S_epidermidis.LRKNS118.fna`
+`/path/to/bin/grid.sh single -r . -g S_epidermidis.LRKNS118.fna`

-`../grid.sh multiplex -r . -d . -p -c 0.2`
+`/path/to/bin/grid.sh multiplex -r . -d . -p -c 0.2`

 For each module, output files (a pdf and a text file) are generated in the test folder.